RabbitHouseCorp/ChinoKafuu/README.md

 Ah, sure, you wanna know how to, don't ya?
 Sure, I'll explain:
 - Fork this repository and make your desired changes
-- Once they're done, make a pull request to the `eris` branch *if you are contributing to the new version* or the `master` branch *if you are contributing to the stable and running version*
+- Once they're done, make a pull request to the `dev` branch *if you are contributing to the new version*
+- Once the pull request is opened, wait our development team review the changes

 ### Translating
 Of course we do not support only English.
 We're looking to expand to a variety of new languages and for such thing we need your help!
 We are now working with Crowdin.
 Please check out our [Crowdin repo](https://crowdin.com/project/chinokafuu)!

-We are looking for high-experienced people in these languages: Japanese & Portuguese (Portugal)
+We are looking for high-experienced people in these languages on our Crowdin

 Isn't your languages listed above?
 Join our [support server](https://discord.gg/Jr57UrsXeC) and talk to us.